Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Classification of 4-dimensional Painlev e-type equations

 \section{Classification of 4-dimensional Painlev\'e-type equations}

 In this section, we review some of the recent progresses in classification of the 4-dimensional Painlev\'e-type equations, and introduce notation we use in this paper.
-The contents of this section is a summary of the other papers~\cite{sakai_imd,kns,kawakami-ramified} and references therein.
+The contents of this section is a summary of the other papers~\cite{sakai_imd,kns,2016arXiv160803927K, 2016arXiv160905263K, MR3740334} and references therein.

-The Painlev\'e equations were found by Painlev\'e through his classification of the second order algebraic differential equations with the ``Painlev\'e property'': equations possess at most poles as movable singularities.
+The Painlev\'e equations were found by Painlev\'e through his classification of the second order algebraic differential equations with the ``Painlev\'e property''.
 However, a straightforward application of Painlev\'e's classification method to higher-dimensional cases seems to face difficulties.\footnote{Works of Chazy~\cite{MR1555070} and Cosgrove~\cite{MR1738749,MR2220477} are famous in this direction.} Therefore other properties which characterize the Painlev\'e equations become important for further generalization.
-The Painlev\'e equations $P_{\rm J}$ (${\rm J}={\rm I,\dots,VI}$) can be expressed as Hamilton systems~\cite{Malmqist,MR614694}.
+The Painlev\'e equations can be expressed as Hamilton systems~\cite{Malmqist,MR614694}.

 We list the Hamiltonian functions for all the 2-dimensional Painlev\'e equations for later use.